Solo & Family-friendly! Make Different Kinds of Mochi Sweets in a Lesser-Known Tokyo Neighborhood

-Join Satoko, a professional wagashi instructor, for a confectionery-making class in Tokyo (Kitaminemachi).
-Make two types of mochi sweets: fruit daifuku and colorful dango.
+Join Satoko, a professional wagashi instructor, for a confectionery-making class in a residential Tokyo district where you'll make several kinds of mochi sweets like fruit daifuku, dango and more.

 Highlights